vercel/next.js/docs/api-routes/edge-api-routes.md

 # Edge API Routes (Beta)

 Edge API Routes enable you to build high performance APIs with Next.js.
+By using the [Edge Runtime](/docs/api-reference/edge-runtime.md), they are faster and more secure than Node.js based API Routes.
+This performance improvement does come with [constraints](/docs/api-reference/edge-runtime.md#unsupported-apis), like not having access to native Node.js APIs.
+Instead, Edge API Routes are built on standard Web APIs.

 Any file inside the folder `pages/api` is mapped to `/api/*` and will be treated as an API endpoint instead of a page.
 They are server-side only bundles and won't increase your client-side bundle size.